leenath001/Portfolio-Analysis-/README.md

 *    portfolio_analysis[4] : growth % (based on average)

 functest.py
-*  Example using (4) to simulate movements of AAPL, NVDA over 5 days
+*  Example using (4) to simulate movements of AAPL, NVDA over 5 days.
+Portfolio allocates 50 to AAPL, 25 to NVDA.